 All candidates for a baccalaureate degree at Florida College must complete a major as a part of their academic program.
-Specific requirements for majors are listed within the departmental section ("Courses of Instruction") of this Catalog.
+Specific requirements for majors are listed within the following departmental section.
 The following majors are offered at Florida College:

 Biblical Studies Department